Vaccine recipients in Newfoundland and Labrador

 Figure 1 — Vaccine data for Newfoundland and Labrador

-- British Columbia is 3rd, with 66% of its population vaccinated.
+- Prince Edward Island is 1st, with 81.5% of its population vaccinated.

-To catch up to British Columbia, Newfoundland and Labrador would have to give 521 vaccine doses to new people.
+To catch up to Prince Edward Island, Newfoundland and Labrador would have to give 3,647 vaccine doses to new people.

 “Vaccinated” is a little ambiguous.
 Both vaccines currently used in Canada require 2 doses (several weeks apart) to be fully effective.
 However, receiving 1 dose is partially effective, and indicates how quickly we are dispensing vaccines.